beta-europe/slovakia.beta-europe.org/_pages/home.md

     alt: "Logo of BETA Slovakia"
     excerpt:
     |
-      The Bringing Europeans Together Association Slovakia (BETA Slovakia) is a young, politically independent and non-profit association founded in late 2016 by 7 young Europeans in Rome.
-BETA Slovakia now counts more than 40 members all across Slovakia and beyond.
+      Bringing European Together Association Slovakia (BETA Slovakia) is a young, politically independent, non-profit organisation founded in 2017 by 8 Europeans in Bratislava.
+As one of its 10 branches, we share the core objectives and values of the Bringing Europeans Together Association Europe (BETA e.V.) based in Mainz, Germany.
+The BETA network constitutes of more than 1,500 youth of 33 nationalities and supports over 20 events worldwide.
     url: "/contact/"
     btn_label: "People behind BETA Slovakia"
     btn_class: "btn--primary"